tweedegolf/storage-abstraction/publish/Storage/README.md

 - `cloudflare://` &rarr; Cloudflare R2 Storage
 - `cubbit://` &rarr; Cubbit Storage

-Note that some providers can be addressed by multiple protocols, e.g. for Amazon S3 you can use both `aws` and `s3`.
+Note that some providers can be addressed by multiple protocols, e.g. for Google Cloud Storage you can use both `gcs` and `gs`.

+Also note that `s3` and `aws` are different adapters! `aws` only support Amazon S3 and strict compatible whereas `s3` supports Amazon S3, Cubbit, Cloudflare, MinIO S3 and Backblaze S3.

 <!--
 ```typescript